discordblocks/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+Who are we?
+Discord Blocks is a open-source group of developers who work on maintaining our product, Discord Blocks!
+Discord Blocks allows users to create Discord bots with block-based coding

+More Info Here Soon!